- Course Title

 - Intermediate CSS3 and HTML5

-You'll find out the methods the pros use and discover the secrets to ensuring you keep total creative control over every aspect of a site.
-You'll master specific techniques and learn code to for creating responsive layouts that scale well to all screen sizes and devices.
-Offered in partnership with ed2go.
+Create professional-quality websites with streamlined code that adapts to a variety of devices, screen resolutions, Web browsers and user needs.
+Learn the methods the pros use and discover the secrets to ensuring you keep total creative control over every aspect of a site.
+Master specific techniques and learn code to create responsive layouts that scale well to all screen sizes and devices.

 - Create a website and get geared up for more advanced Web design.